kianenigma/kianenigma.github.io/src/site/notes/Posts/Runtime Function Onboarding 2024.md

 >

 > [!tldr]- XCM v5
-> XCMv5 aims to improve developer and user experience for all cross-chain interactions.
+> [XCMv5](https://github.com/polkadot-fellows/xcm-format/issues/60) aims to improve developer and user experience for all cross-chain interactions.
 Its main features are seamless fee integration, facilities for claiming trapped assets and helper instructions for easier cross-chain transfers.
 This is the latest evolution of the XCM standard via the open RFC process.
 > Cisco

 > [!tldr]- Coretime Broker Pallet
+> This year Kusama and Polkadot transition away from the slot auction model to Agile Coretime.
+The Coretime Chain is a marketplace where NFTs representing various configurations of blockspace can be bought, manipulated and allocated.
+Coretime (bulk and on-demand) is now the only way to validate workloads on Polkadot.
+The broker pallet contains all the logic for the primary market for blockspace, upon which secondary markets can be built and is the main part of the coretime chain.
+The specification is contained within [RFC-1](https://polkadot-fellows.github.io/RFCs/approved/0001-agile-coretime.html) and [RFC-5](https://polkadot-fellows.github.io/RFCs/approved/0005-coretime-interface.html), and you can find out more in our [Coretime FAQs](https://polkadot-public.notion.site/Agile-Coretime-FAQ-c930796e8c884011adb1fa24ef22f77c#4044ec0996054c48b3f8dde0eaca4584).
+>
 > Donal

 ## 📡 Communication